NK-Mikey/Data_Analysis/README.md

 # 📊 Data Analysis Portfolio

 Welcome to my Data Analysis portfolio repository!
-This collection showcases a wide range of machine learning and data science techniques I have applied using Python, Power BI, and AI-based tools (ChatGPT).
-Each project explores a different aspect of the data analytics workflow from exploratory data analysis (EDA) to machine learning modeling, visualization, and business interpretation.
+This collection showcases a wide range of machine learning and data science techniques I have applied using Python and Power BI, Each project explores a different aspect of the data analytics workflow from exploratory data analysis (EDA) to machine learning modeling, visualization, and business interpretation.

 ---